galiprandi/galiprandi/README.md

 <p align="left">
 🎲 Fun: I enjoy doing some sports, mainly paddle tennis, riding a bike, and above all, spending time with my children.
 Nothing more.
 </p>
-<p align="left">💻 Project: Currently, I'm pouring my energy into <a href="https://www.npmjs.com/package/@galiprandi/react-tools" target="_blank" rel="noopener noreferrer">@galiprandi/react-tools</a>, a library aimed at simplifying and enhancing React development.
+<p align="left">🚀 Projects: Currently, I'm pouring my energy into <a href="https://www.npmjs.com/package/@galiprandi/react-tools" target="_blank" rel="noopener noreferrer">@galiprandi/react-tools</a>, a library aimed at simplifying and enhancing React development.
+I'm also working on an app called <a href="https://galiprandi.github.io/tabata" target="_blank" rel="noopener noreferrer">Tabata</a> for exercise routines.
 It's a labor of love that I'm excited to share with the community!</p>

 ###